keyaedisa/dabs/README.md

+This is the test variant of abs.
+Currently undergoing a C rewrite.

 # abs Repo

 Welcome to the Official abs Source Repository!
 The most recent compiled version of abs is hosted on my package repo called Valen and